North High School (Sioux City, Iowa)

 North High School (commonly North, North High, or NHS) is a public high school located in Sioux City, Iowa with an enrollment of approximately 1,500 students.
 The school is a part of the Sioux City School District and is one of three public high schools in Sioux City.

 The school mascot is Stars, and their colors are red and blue.

 Athletics

-The Stars compete in the Missouri River Conference in the following sports:
+The Stars competes in the Missouri River Conference in the following sports: